Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "What's the point in being smart enough to read, if everything you read makes you dumb?"
+> "There is only one thing in the world worse than being talked about, and that is not being talked about. "
-> — **C. Sean McGee**
+> — **Oscar Wilde**

 ---